Pancreatic cancer

 Pancreatitis is swelling of the pancreas.
 Chronic pancreatitis is present when this problem does not heal or recurs and does not improve, gets worse...

 The risk for pancreatic cancer increases with age.
-Family history of the disease also slightly increases the chance of developing this cancer.
+A family history of the disease also slightly increases the chance of developing this cancer.

 Symptoms

-A tumor (cancer) in the pancreas may grow without any symptoms at first.
+A tumor (cancer) in the pancreas often grows without any symptoms at first.
 This means the cancer is often advanced when it is first found.

 Symptoms of pancreatic cancer include: